Back to Dyson Guides

 Update Firmware

-Open the Dyson Link app and navigate to your purifier's settings page.
+Open the Dyson Link app and go to your purifier's settings page.
 Check for any available firmware updates and install them.
 Dyson periodically releases firmware updates that include sensor calibration improvements and accuracy corrections.
 The update process takes 5 to 10 minutes and the purifier must stay powered on throughout.

 5